Labtests Management Team come from a wide range of backgrounds and industries. Read about each of the key members of our Management Team below.

 Dr Kyle has been involved in the provision of community pathology services in Auckland since 1993, first as Director of Biochemistry at Medlab (1993-1999), then as Co-Director and later Director of Biochemistry/Immunology at Diagnostic Medlab from 1999 to 2013.
 He has also been employed as a part time Chemical Pathologist at LabPlus since 2010.
 He has been a visiting specialist in the Department of Diabetes and Endocrinology within ADHB since 1992; has been an Honorary Senior Lecturer in Molecular Medicine with the University of Auckland since 1995 and involved with provision of pathology education nationally through BPAC since 2005.

 Dr Lesley Overend

 Dr Lesley Overend is a graduate of the University of the Witwatersrand Medical School in Johannesburg, South Africa.
 She completed training and fellowships in clinical and laboratory Haematology in Christchurch Hospital/Canterbury Health Laboratories and Middlemore hospital.

-In addition to her role as acting Medical Director, Dr Overend has been a Haematologist at Labtests since 2015.
+In addition to her role as Medical Director, Dr Overend has been a Haematologist at Labtests since 2015.
 Her special interests include Laboratory Haematology, Red cell disorders and Medical education.

 Dr Lesley Overend holds joint fellowships in the Royal Australasian College of Physicians and the Royal College of Pathologists of Australasia.